 - a.
-All development requires the submittal of a development review application to the Building Official. - b.
-The development or modification of a wireless communication tower, wireless communication antenna, or ancillary structure requires a Special Permit in accordance with the provisions of §10.2.1.
+All DEVELOPMENT requires the submittal of a development review application to the Building Official. - b.
+The DEVELOPMENT OF MODIFICATION of a wireless communication TOWER, wireless communication ANTENNA, OF ANCILLARY STRUCTURE requires a Special Permit in accordance with the provisions of §10.2.1.
 Special Permit, except as follows: - i.
-The development or modification of eligible facilities below the thresholds of Section 6409(a) of the Middle Class Tax Relief Act of 2012 requires only a pre-submittal meeting in accordance with the provisions of §10.1.1.
-Pre-Submittal Meeting, but does not require any further development review.
-Upon completion of the review of required application materials, a Certificate of Zoning Compliance shall be issued by the Building Official to certify compliance with the provisions and procedures of this Ordinance. - c.
-The development or modification of a wireless communication tower, wireless communication antenna, or ancillary structure requires a special permit according to the provisions of §10.2.1.
+The DEVELOPMENT OR MODIFICATION of eligible facilities below the thresholds of Section 6409(a) of the Middle Class Tax Relief Act of 2012 requires only a pre-submittal meeting in accordance with the provisions of §10.1.1.
+Pre-Submittal Meeting, but does not require any further DEVELOPMENT review.
+Upon completion of the review of required application materials, the Building Official shall issue a Zoning Compliance Certificate to certify compliance with the provisions and procedures of this Ordinance. - c.
+The DEVELOPMENT OR MODIFICATION of a wireless communication TOWER, wireless communication ANTENNA, OR ANCILLARY STRUCTURE requires a special permit according to the provisions of §10.2.1.
 Special Permit. - d.
-The Zoning Board of Appeals is the review board for the development or modification of all wireless communication towers, wireless communication antennas, and their ancillary structures.
+The Zoning Board of Appeals is the review board

-- e.
-Applicants must submit a rendering or computersimulated photograph illustrating the view of any proposed wireless communications tower or antenna from at least three (3) prominent locations along the surrounding public thoroughfares. - f.
-In its discretion to approve or deny a Special Permit authorizing a wireless communication tower, wireless communication antenna, and any ancillary structure, the review board shall consider, at least, the following: - i.
-Suitability of nearby, existing sites and/or the feasibility of alternative technologies. - ii.
-Height and design of proposed tower or antenna, with particular concern for design solutions that reduce or eliminate visual impact. - iii.
-Compatibility with the uses associated with surrounding properties and proximity of the proposed tower or antenna to properties in residential use. - iv.
-Topography, on-site vegetation, and the prominence of proposed facility. - v.
+- for the DEVELOPMENT OR MODIFICATION of all wireless communication TOWERS, WIRELESS COMMUNICATION ANTENNAS, and their ANCILLARY STRUCTURES. - e.
+Applicants must submit a rendering or computersimulated photograph illustrating the view of any proposed WIRELESS COMMUNICATIONS TOWER OF ANTENNA from at least three (3) prominent locations along the surrounding public THOROUGHFARES. - f.
+In addition to the review criteria for all Special Permits specified in §15.2.1.e.
+Review Criteria, the review board shall make findings considering the following in its discretion to approve or deny a special permit authorizing a wireless communication TOWER, wireless communication ANTENNA: - i.
+Suitability of nearby, existing SITES and/or the feasibility of alternative technologies. - ii.
+Height and design of proposed TOWER OF ANTENNA, with particular concern for design solutions that reduce or eliminate visual impact. - Compatibility with the uses associated with surrounding properties and proximity of the proposed TOWER OF ANTENNA to properties in residential use. - iv.
+Topography, on-SITE vegetation, and the prominence of proposed facility. - v.
 Proposed ingress and egress for maintenance.